-The Notes will mature on June , 2021.
+The Notes will mature on June 16, 2021.
 The principal payable at maturity will be 100% of the aggregate principal amount.
-The interest rate of the Notes is % per year and will be paid every March , June , September , and December , beginning September , 2014, and the regular record dates for interest payments will be every March , June , September and December , commencing September , 2014.
+The interest rate of the Notes is 7.125% per year and will be paid every March 16, June 16, September 16, and December 16, beginning September 16, 2014, and the regular record dates for interest payments will be every March 1, June 1, September 1 and December 1, commencing September 1, 2014.
 If an interest payment date falls on a non-business day, the applicable interest payment will be made on the next business day and no additional interest will accrue as a result of such delayed payment.
-The initial interest period will be the period from and including June , 2014, to, but excluding, the initial interest payment date, and the subsequent interest periods will be the periods from and including an interest payment date to, but excluding, the next interest payment date or the stated maturity date, as the case may be.
+The initial interest period will be the period from and including June 16, 2014, to, but excluding, the initial interest payment date or the stated maturity date, as the case may be.